GK2103/WeightLess/README.md

 # WeightLess
 Project : WeightLess Fitness App

-The FitappFinalV2 has all the files needed to run the app on android studios, to test the app download the code and open it in andorid studios
+The "fitappfinalV2" file contains all the files and source code for the WeightLess app.
+To run the app just download the "fitappfinalV2" file and open it in android studios.